-9.4.1 All NCCP workshop fees will be managed through Taekwondo Canada.
-All fees must be made payable to Taekwondo Canada for workshops and evaluations.

-9.4.2 Taekwondo Canada will:

-9.4.2.1 Pay honoraria for Learning Facilitators and Evaluators.

-coac

-9.4.2.2 Manage administration of NCCP.

-9.4.2.3 Administer duplication and distribution of materials.

-9.4.2.4 Provide ongoing development of NCCP.

-9.4.3 The host agency is responsible for

-9.4.3.1 providing administrative support for the workshop

-9.4.3.2 providing and paying all expenses such as facility rental, audio/visual rental.

-9.4.3.3 Providing where appropriate, flip chart paper, masking tape, markers, laptop, projector, screen (or blank white wall) and tables and chairs for all participants.

-9.4.3.4 Paying Learning Facilitator travel expenses (km, air, hotel)

-9.4.4 Upon recovery of costs for workshop delivery including payment of Learning Facilitator, materials, etc. Taekwondo Canada will pay the host \$250.00.
-Host must submit Expense Claim form found on Taekwondo Canada website

-9.4.5 Taekwondo Canada will pay LF honoraria directly to the Learning Facilitator(s) upon receipt of all documentation.
-LF must claim the honoraria by submitting the Expense Claim form found on Taekwondo Canada website

-9.4.6 Honoraria should be paid within two weeks of receiving required documentation
+- 9.4.1 All NCCP workshop fees will be managed through Taekwondo Canada.
+All fees must be made payable to Taekwondo Canada for workshops and evaluations. - 9.4.2 Taekwondo Canada will: - 9.4.2.1 Pay honoraria for Learning Facilitators and Evaluators - 9.4.2.2 Manage administration of NCCP - 9.4.2.3 Make materials available electronically - 9.4.2.4 Provide ongoing development of NCCP - 9.4.3 The host agency is responsible for: - 9.4.3.1 Providing administrative support for the workshop - 9.4.3.2 Providing and paying all expenses such as facility rental, audio/visual rental - 9.4.3.3 Providing where appropriate, flip chart paper, masking tape, markers, laptop, projector, screen (or blank white wall) and tables and chairs for all participants - 9.4.3.4 Paying Learning Facilitator travel expenses (km, air, hotel) - 9.4.4 Upon recovery of costs for workshop delivery including payment of Learning Facilitator, materials, etc. For in-person workshops, Taekwondo Canada will provide one free registration for the workshop to the host agency provided that there's a minimum of 8 paid registrations - 9.4.5 Taekwondo Canada will pay LF honoraria directly to the Learning Facilitator(s) upon receipt of all documentation.
+LF must claim the honoraria by submitting the Expense Claim form found on Taekwondo Canada website - 9.4.6 Honoraria should be paid within two weeks of receiving required documentation - 9.4.7 Al and DC workshops shall require a minimum of 8 participants (unless there is an exceptional circumstance) and a maximum of 12 participants.
+A workshop with more than 12 participants will require a second LF up to 20.
+PC workshops will require a minimum of 8 participants (provided this is enough to cover all expenses) and a maximum of 10 participants.